nycmeshnet/docs/content/hardware/60ghz.md

 We are currently running two links with these.
 Grand to Navy Yard, and PH to 5283

-The Navy Yard link
+The Navy Yard link:
 - 2km and bandwidth decreases in the rain
-- "1751" capacity (they are adding up and down capacity together) THe 5283 link
+- "1751" capacity (they are adding up and down capacity together)

+The 5283 link:
 - is 2.2km and works ok in rain
 - "1951" capacity